 Dwelling - Any building, structure, manufactured home or mobile home, or part thereof, used and occupied for human habitation or intended to be so used, and includes any outhouses and appurtenances belonging thereto or usually enjoyed therewith, except that for purposes of Article 12 it does not include any manufactured home, mobile home, or recreational vehicle, if used solely for a seasonal vacation purpose.

 Zoning Enforcement Officer.
-The City of Graham Planning Director or designee.
+The City of Graham building inspector or his Planning Director or designee.